RESEARCH IN ELECTRONIC LITERATURE

 The final ELMCIP Conference Remediating the Social was hosted at Edinburgh College of Art (eca) of the University of Edinburgh Nov.
 1-3, 2012, in collaboration with New Media Scotland and University College Falmouth.
 An associated exhibition was held at Inspace, a purpose-built research and exhibition facility in the University of Edinburgh's School of Informatics.
 The proceedings of the conference have been published as a beautifully produced 160 page book, including full colour artist's pages documenting the works show at the exhibition.
 The Remediating the Social book is available for purchase at Amazon, and as a free downloadable e-book.
 (PDF download) Online documentation includes abstracts and Bambuser videos of all of the academic presentations, photos, and more.

-ELMCIP is financially supported by the HERA Joint Research Programme (www.heranet.info) which is co-funded by AHRC, AKA, DASTI, ETF, FNR, FWF, HAZU, IRCHSS, MHEST, NWO, RANNIS, RCN, VR and The European Commission FP7 2007-2013, under the Socio-economic Sciences and Humanities programme.
-The ELMCIP website and the ELMCIP Electronic Literature Knowledge Base are developed by the Electronic Literature Research Group at the University of Bergen.
-Technical support of the Knowledge Base is supported by NorStore.
+ELMCIP was financially supported by the HERA Joint Research Programme (www.heranet.info) which is co-funded by AHRC, AKA, DASTI, ETF, FNR, FWF, HAZU, IRCHSS, MHEST, NWO, RANNIS, RCN, VR and The European Commission FP7 2007-2013, under the Socio-economic Sciences and Humanities programme, from 2010-2013.
+The ELMCIP website and the ELMCIP Electronic Literature Knowledge Base are developed by the Bergen Electronic Literature Research Group.
+The University of Bergen, Department of Linguistic, Literary, and Aesthetic studies is funding continuing support and maintenance of the project.
+Technical support and hosting of the Knowledge Base is provided by NorStore.
+CLARINO (Common Language Resources and Technological Infrastructure Norway) is also supporting aspects of metadata development and integration of the ELMCIP project into Norwegian and European language research infrastructure.